thu-ml/tianshou/docs/tutorials/concepts.rst

 A policy class typically has four parts:

 * :meth:`~tianshou.policy.BasePolicy.__init__`: initialize the policy, including coping the target network and so on;
+* :meth:`~tianshou.policy.BasePolicy.process_fn`: pre-process data from the replay buffer;
 * :meth:`~tianshou.policy.BasePolicy.forward`: compute action with given observation;
-* :meth:`~tianshou.policy.BasePolicy.process_fn`: pre-process data from the replay buffer (this function can interact with replay buffer);
 * :meth:`~tianshou.policy.BasePolicy.learn`: update policy with a given batch of data.
+* :meth:`~tianshou.policy.BasePolicy.post_process_fn`: update the buffer with a given batch of data.
+* :meth:`~tianshou.policy.BasePolicy.update`: the main interface for training.
+This function samples data from buffer, pre-process data (such as computing n-step return), learn with the data, and finally post-process the data (can update buffer).

 Take 2-step return DQN as an example.
 The 2-step return DQN compute each frame's return as: